schivers/source-of-truth/README.md

 - Rack layouts (no more visio)
 - Attach site plans to IDF locations for quick reference (no need to locate latest diagrams)
 - IP Address Management
+- Live system status, LLDP neigbours and run/start config get via the GUI using NAPALM
 - An API interface that allows netbox to be used as a dynamic inventory
   - Generate configs
   - Backup active devices